Normal view

 But making your website accessible doesn’t just help people with disabilities.
 It also improves the user experience for everyone.

-One easy accessibility adjustment you can make is adding alt text and titles to your images:
+One easy accessibility adjustment you can make is adding alt text and titles to your images.

 But simply choosing a good font isn’t enough.
 You also need to make sure there’s enough contrast between the text and the background color.
+If the contrast is too low, it can be very difficult for people to read your content.

 All that said, true ADA compliance goes beyond just these basic steps.
 It involves adhering to the Web Content Accessibility Guidelines (WCAG), which provide a comprehensive framework for making web content accessible to people with disabilities.